jaydickson02/desertmirage/index.md

 The campaign will include role play, combat (of course), mysteries and puzzles.
 So there will be something for everyone!

 ### Character Rules

+#### Level
+All characters will start at lvl 5.
+We will use a milestone based level up system.

 #### Point Buy
 We will be using a point buy system to ensure fairness among characters.